Edinburgh Corporation Transport No. 35

 - Restoration history

 Overhauled and repainted immediately after being taken into preservation and was put on display for a time in its home city.
 After a period in storage (between 1979 and 1983) it was moved via a circuitous route to Blackpool, where it took part in the borough tramway’s centenary activities.
+It arrived at Crich on 12th October 1988 and was given a cosmetic makeover in 2013.

 - Current status